EvilFaeton/tire_async_index/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile after `tire` and `sidekiq` or `resque` gems:

+    gem 'tire'
+    gem 'sidekiq' #'resque'
     gem 'tire_async_index'

 And then execute: